psreek-ai/SiebelCRMSemanticSearch/docs/Project Architecture.md

     class Layer6,Audit,Threat monitor
 ```

 ### 5.3.
-Managed Security Advantages
+Security Implementation
-Oracle Autonomous Database on Azure provides enterprise-grade security with significantly reduced administrative overhead:
+Oracle Database 23ai on Azure VM provides enterprise-grade security with complete administrative control:

-1.  **Automatic Encryption:** All data is encrypted at rest and in transit by default.
-Transparent Data Encryption (TDE) is automatically enabled without manual configuration.
-2.  **Built-in Threat Detection:** Autonomous Database includes Database Vault and Data Masking capabilities for protecting sensitive data.
+1.  **Configurable Encryption:** Transparent Data Encryption (TDE) can be configured for data at rest.
+TLS 1.2+ for data in transit.
+2.  **Database Security Features:** Oracle Database 23ai includes Database Vault, Data Masking, Virtual Private Database (VPD), and Label Security capabilities.
-3.  **Automated Security Patching:** Critical security patches are applied automatically during maintenance windows, eliminating manual patching cycles.
+3.  **Manual Security Patching:** Security patches are applied according to enterprise change management processes, with full control over timing and rollout.

 ### 5.4.
 Network Security
-1.  **Private Connectivity:** The Oracle Autonomous Database is accessible via private endpoints through the Azure-OCI interconnect (ODSA), ensuring traffic never traverses the public internet.
+1.  **VNet Connectivity:** The Oracle 23ai VM is deployed within Azure Virtual Network, accessible only from authorized Azure resources.
-2.  **Network Isolation:** Network Security Groups (NSGs) and firewall rules restrict access to authorized Azure resources only.
+2.  **Network Isolation:** Network Security Groups (NSGs) and Azure Firewall rules restrict access to authorized sources only (Siebel VM, Container Apps, administrative workstations).
-3.  **Managed ORDS Endpoint:** The built-in ORDS endpoint is accessed through secure TLS 1.2+ connections, with certificate management handled by the service.
+3.  **ORDS Endpoint Security:** ORDS is configured with TLS 1.2+ support, OAuth2 or API key authentication, and can be integrated with Azure Active Directory.
+4.  **Private Endpoint to Azure AI Foundry:** Azure AI Foundry (hosting OpenAI Service) is accessed via Azure Private Endpoint, ensuring embedding requests never traverse the public internet.
-4.  **API Gateway (Optional):** For additional security layers, an Azure API Management or OCI API Gateway can be placed in front of the ORDS endpoint.
+5.  **API Gateway (Optional):** For additional security layers, Azure API Management can be placed in front of the ORDS endpoint for rate limiting, JWT validation, and request logging.

-### 5.3.
+### 5.5.
 Authentication and Authorization
 1.  **Schema-Level Security:** ORDS endpoints are secured using ORDS-native privileges or OAuth2 authentication mechanisms.
-2.  **API Key Authentication:** Siebel authenticates to the ORDS endpoint using API keys managed within the Autonomous Database security model.
+2.  **API Key Authentication:** Siebel authenticates to the ORDS endpoint using API keys managed within the Oracle database or Azure Key Vault.
 3.  **Database User Privileges:** The SEMANTIC_SEARCH schema has minimal privileges, following the principle of least privilege.

-### 5.4.
+### 5.6.
 Callout Security
-The PL/SQL procedure's callout to the OCI Embedding Service is secured using a `DBMS_CLOUD` credential, which stores OCI API keys encrypted within the Autonomous Database, eliminating the need for external credential files or vaults.
+The PL/SQL procedure's callout to Azure AI Foundry (OpenAI Service) is secured using a `DBMS_CLOUD` credential, which stores Azure service principal credentials or API keys encrypted within the database or retrieved from Azure Key Vault.

 ## 6. Standalone Test Application